braze-inc/braze-docs/_docs/_api/endpoints/catalogs/asynchronous_catalog_items/delete_catalog_items_bulk.md

 ## Rate limit

-This endpoint has a shared rate limit of 100 requests per minute between all bulk endpoints.
+This endpoint has a shared rate limit of 100 requests per minute between all asynchronous endpoints.

 ## Request body